The Borneo Review is the journal published by the Institute for Development Studies (Sabah) bi-annually in the months of June and December.

-The editors invite submission of articles on subject within the field of development, economics, politics, and regional and international affairs of relevance to the East ASEAN and Southeast Asian region.
+The editors invite submission of articles on subject within the field of development, economics, politics, regional and international affairs, environment and sustainable issues, indigenous people, conservation, gender and any other relevant topic to Borneo, the East ASEAN and Southeast Asian region.
 Articles submitted should not have been published or have been submitted for publication elsewhere.

 GUIDELINES FOR SUBMISSION OF ARTICLES

 - A manuscript submitted to the Journal will be taken to imply that it represents an original unpublished work, not under consideration for publication elsewhere.
 The contents of the manuscript shall be the sole responsibility of the author and publication does not imply the concurrence of the Editorial Board or the publishers.